The Tweed Area

 Kingscliff is blessed with great beaches and world-class surf breaks.
 Excellent cafés and restaurants are along Marine Parade and Bells Boulevard, such as the award-winning Fins Restaurant.
 A short drive inland is Tropical Fruit World, a popular attraction for lovers of orchards and fresh fruit.

 Part of the Tweed region is in a caldera, a crater of a huge extinct volcano now carpeted with a vivid green tapestry of farms and rainforest.
 The Minjungbal Aboriginal Cultural Centre will give you insights into the region’s Aboriginal cultural heritage.
 You can savour fresh seasonal produce from the rich volcanic soils in cafes and restaurants and at Tweed Foodie Festival and Foodie Friday Food Trail.

-Murwillumbah, 35 minutes’ drive inland from Tweed Heads, is home to the Tweed Regional Art Gallery and the World Heritage Rainforest Centre, which documents the region’s wildlife and botanicals.
+Murwillumbah, 35 minutes’ drive inland from Tweed Heads, is home to the Tweed Regional Art Gallery.
 Both Murwillumbah and the nearby village of Uki are on the banks of the beautiful Tweed River and near Mount Warning in World Heritage-listed Wollumbin National Park.

 Accommodation options in the Tweed region suit a range of budgets.
-Check out the events calendar for festivals such as the Tyalgum Festival of Classical Music and the Tweed Valley Country Roots Festival.
+Check out the events calendar for festivals such as the Tyalgum Festival of Classical Music.
 Gold Coast Airport is less than 10 minutes’ drive from Tweed Heads.